Abstract Submission

 - Abstracts are selected based on scientific merit.

-- The body of the abstract maximum word count has been increased in 2025 to 450 words, and abstracts should be formatted to follow the structure described below in the Abstract Submission Instructions.
+- The body of the abstract maximum word count is 450 words, and abstracts should be formatted to follow the structure described below in the Abstract Submission Instructions.

-- Please review CGC Continuing Medical Education (CME) Policies below for information on ineligible companies.
+- Please review CGC Continuing Medical Education (CME) Policies below for information on ineligible companies, as abstracts will not be accepted from such companies.

 ABSTRACT SUBMISSION INSTRUCTIONS